fadd00/potro/README.md

     ```

     Now open up [http://localhost:3000](http://localhost:3000) in your browser to see the magic happen!

+## Let's Go Live!
+(Deploying Your Site) ✨

+Okay, so you got it runnin' on your computer, but now you wanna show it to the world, right?! >:3 To get a real link that anyone can click, you gotta **deploy** it!
+The easiest way is with **Vercel**, 'cause they, like, literally made Next.js, lol.

+1.  **Yeet Your Code to GitHub**

+    First, you gotta push your project to a Git provider like [GitHub](https://github.com/).
+Vercel needs to see your code to build it!
+If you cloned my repo, make your own new repo for it.

+2.  **Vercel Time!**

+    -   Go sign up for a [Vercel](https://vercel.com/) account.
+You can just use your GitHub account, it's super easy.
+UwU
+    -   Once you're in, click **"Add New... > Project"**.
+    -   Find your new GitHub repo and click **"Import"**.

+3.  **Plug in Your Secrets!**

+    -   Vercel is smart and will probably figure out all the build settings on its own.
+    -   The most important part is the **"Environment Variables"** section.
+You gotta add the same secrets from your `.env.local` file here.
+        -   `TURSO_DATABASE_URL`
+        -   `TURSO_AUTH_TOKEN`
+        -   `RESEND_API_KEY`
+    -   Don't skip this, or your guestbook and contact form will be totally broken! >.<

+4.  **SMASH THAT DEPLOY BUTTON!**

+    -   Just click the **"Deploy"** button and watch the magic happen! ✨
+    -   Vercel will build your site and give you a super cool link like `your-project-name.vercel.app`.
+Now you can share it with everyone and show off your epic portfolio!
+XD

 ## So, Like, What's It For? :P